Veterinary Technician vs. Veterinary Technologist

 The Costs of The Degrees Are Different

 When thinking of the cost of a degree, there are two factors to keep in mind: actual cost and opportunity cost.
-The actual cost of a degree is how much a student pays for the program, and the opportunity cost is the earning that a student has to defer because they’re in school.
+The actual cost of a degree is how much a student pays for the program, and the opportunity cost is the earnings that a student has to defer because they’re in school.

 Those choosing the veterinary technician route will generally find that their program is cheaper because it’s shorter.
 The opportunity cost will also be lower because the veterinary technician will have to defer working for a shorter period of time, or will be able to keep working while they learn.
 Those choosing to become a technologist will generally have to pay more for their degree and may experience higher opportunity costs as many bachelor’s programs require a full-time commitment.

-If you want to become a veterinary technologist and cost is what’s standing in your way, read our Guide to Vet Tech Scholarships (2021).
+If you want to become a veterinary technologist and cost is what’s standing in your way, read our Guide to Vet Tech Scholarships (2024).

 Technologists Earn Deeper Training than Technicians